 Stressor #1: Altered Flows

 Operational changes in river flow have led to significant ecological changes that influence white sturgeon at multiple life history stages (Israel et. al, 2008).
 River flows influence white sturgeon spawning, habitat availability, and prey resources.
-River flows have been shown to be related to YOY abundance (Israel et. al, 2008).
+River flows have been shown to be related to YOY abundance (Kohlhorst et al, 1991).
 Spawning adults may be delayed in reaching spawning grounds in the early winter due to misleading water flows through the south and central delta, and fish headed up the San Joaquin River may be confused due to the shifted Sacramento River flows entering the south delta via the DCC (Israel et. al., 2008).

 The dispersal of larval white sturgeon is dependent on high spring river flows (Israel et. al., 2008).
 Reduced seasonal flows or flows mismatched ecologically with sensitive early life stages may reduce dispersal of these life stages when they are most vulnerable to predation (Israel et. al., 2008).
-Flow reductions may serve to reduce or eliminate YOY survival even if spawning was successful (Israel et. al., 2008).
-Outflow influences YOY, juvenile, and adult white sturgeon bay and delta habitats by influencing salinity (Israel et.al, 2008)..
+Flow reductions may serve to reduce or eliminate YOY survival even if spawning is successful (Israel et. al., 2008).
+Outflow influences YOY, juvenile, and adult white sturgeon bay and delta habitats by influencing salinity (Israel et.al, 2008).

+(Note: There is likely two populations of white sturgeon: a Sacramento population and a San Joaquin population.
+It is possible that fish that cannot spawn in the SJR do spawn in the Sacramento River.
+This issue may need to be resolved.
+This logic chain may need to be more specific about which population it is talking about.
+Distribution is key.
+Provide sufficient outflow of good YOY abundance.
+Provide outflow to support multiple cohorts of white sturgeon (i.e. multiple age classes within a 20 year period.
+Sturgeon require April, May, June flows of 30,000 cfs.)
+Outflow & abundance Relationship that Kolhorst built in 1990’s linear equation year class index strength in the “Bay Study”.

 BDCP Objective #1

-Improve migration success of adult and juvenile white sturgeon.
+Provide sufficient flows (at Rio Vista/Verona) during above normal and wet water year types for larval and YOY production (age class) such that there is a self-sustaining reproductive population.

+(Notes: Need enough adults to take advantage of the good conditions and reproduce.
+S. Unger reviewed the DRERIP models and the Kolhorst citations and she will follow-up here)